storyblok/storyblok-demo-ecommerce-storefront/README.md

 Frontend File: `storyblok/ecommerce/FeaturedProducts.vue`
 Storyblok component: `featured-products`

+Product Components useful for showing a list of selected products (best products, selected products for you, etc. )

 Fields:
-- `headline`: for the editorial purpose (for example, Latest additions, "Selected products" or "Products of the month")
+- `headline`: for the editorial purpose (for example, "Latest additions", "Selected products" or "Products of the month");
-- `lead`: editorial, for describing the selected products
+- `lead`: editorial, for describing the selected products;
-- `Product1`: list of selected products.
+- `products`: list of selected products.
 The products are selected manually by the content editor via the Storyblok UI.
 The Field plugin retrieves the products directly from the Swell commerce
-- Background Color: pick a color from the list for the background
+- `background_color`: pick a color from `eCommerce Background Colors` data source, for the background;
 - Cols: number of columns used for listing products in a kind of grid.